 • Cope securely with subject-related questions, which students raise and know about students’ common misconceptions and mistakes as related to their specialised subject.

-Teaching and managing students’ learning
+G. Teaching and managing students’ learning

 • Ensure effective teaching of whole classroom, groups and individuals so that learning objectives are met, momentum, pace and challenge are maintained and the best use is made of learning time.